DeepBlueRobotics/training/docs/section-6/intro.md

 What's covered in this section:

 - How we organize our robot project during build season
-- Assigning tasks and using Trello
+- Assigning tasks and using Github Issues
 - Pull requests and code reviews

 ***